 One of the most decadent traditions during Valentine’s Day is the giving and eating of chocolate.
+And there are many other occasions like Easter and Christmas when cholocate is among our favorite treats.
 During pregnancy, women often attempt to control the foods they eat to maintain healthy weight gain and prevent negative side effects of consuming too much sugar.
 But, when the holiday of romance rolls around, how much chocolate is safe for a pregnant woman to consume?

 Chocolate Contains Caffeine – Limit Intake to 200 mg or Fewer Each Day